nikita-chistyakov/Sentiment_Analysis_NLP/README.md

 The Evaluate recipe has appended class probabilities and predictions to the IMDB_scored dataset.
 As I update the active version of the model, I could keep running the Evaluate recipe to check the performance against this test dataset.

 #
 Overall, it appears that the model’s performance on the test data was very similar to the performance on the training data.
-One way you could confirm this is by using the Analyze tool on the prediction and prediction_correct columns.
+One way I confirmed this is by using the Analyze tool on the prediction and prediction_correct columns.

 # Thank you